Germany Plans To Fine Social Media Sites Over Hate Speech

 What will happen is that people will report every news statement from those state funded medias on facebook.

-Facebook will then face the possibility of effectively removing everything from those medias, or pay a hefty fee.
+Facebook will then face the possibility of effectively removing everything from those medias, or

-Once the politicians realize what will happening they will retract that law, after all it is frequently happening that they move into the board of those media agencies after their term is over, despite the supposed neutrality of the state funded press.

 Why so much hypocrisy from leftists?
-(Score:1)
+(Score:3, Interesting)

 Why do we see so much hypocrisy from leftists?